apache/seatunnel/docs/en/transform/replace.md

 ### replace_first [boolean]

-when replace_first set true , The string constructed by replacing the first matching subsequence by the replacement string,
-Otherwise, replacing all matching subsequence by the replacement string
+When replace_first set true , The string constructed by replacing the first matching subsequence by the replacement string, Otherwise, replacing all matching subsequence by the replacement string

 ### common options [string]